Joyce's Procedure on

 Send a Message to Joyce

-We'll deliver your message to Joyce at her hospital bed.
+We'll deliver your message to Joyce as soon as we see her.